 Aareal Bank expects that central banks pursue a less restrictive monetary policy in 2025 and to continue to cut interest rates - albeit at different paces.
 The ECB and the Bank of England have taken an increasingly dovish stance, which could support interest rate cuts at shorter intervals, given a tighter fiscal policy.
-Meanwhile, the Fed has indicated that it will make fewer rate cuts in 2025.
-As some Fed representatives have included political uncertainty factors in their forecasts, the market assumes that it will take longer for key interest rates to return to a neutral level.
+Meanwhile, the Fed (Federal Reserve System) has indicated that it will make fewer rate cuts in 2025.
+Uncertainty over the timing and magnitude of tariffs will likely push up inflation which will keep the Fed on hold for most of this year.

 With a view to the financing markets for commercial properties, Aareal Bank anticipates that strong competitive pressure will persist and could even increase, particularly in regions and for property types that have already experienced high demand in recent years.
 Office properties in particular vary greatly in performance: while demand for high-quality buildings in central locations remains high, lower-quality properties and those located in peripheral locations still report weaker demand and performance.
 As the expected level of financing costs and lending standards should counteract a marked increase in loan-to-value ratios (LTV), Nevertheless, changes in the market environment could increase pressure on margins (gross as well as net) or lead to moderate increases in loan-to-value ratios.
-On average, Aareal Bank expects that market values remain stable on average, with initial positive impetus for capital value growth although these are not likely to unfold until subsequent years.
-This development will depend greatly on the property's quality and location, and individual submarkets might experience further downside pressure.
+On average, Aareal Bank expects that market values remain stable, although individual properties may still experience slight declines in 2025.
+This development will depend greatly on the property's quality and location, and certain sub-markets might experience further downside pressure.
 At the same time, compliance with sustainability criteria (ESG) is an increasingly important factor for market value development.